Sati (Hindu goddess): Marriage

 In Hinduism, Sati is considered as an ideal lady.
 The painting depicts her receiving gifts before her wedding from Kubera and his wife.

 Sati is described to be very beautiful but the legends emphasize her penance and devotion, which won the heart of the ascetic Shiva.
 According to the legend, Sati left the luxuries of her father's palace and retired to a forest to devote herself to austerities of a hermetic life and the worship of Shiva.
-She was often tested by Shiva or his attendants.
+She was often tested by him or his attendants.
 Finally, Shiva acceded to her wishes and consented to marry.
-Despite Daksha's unwillingness, the wedding was held in due course with Brahma serving as the priest.
-Sati moved with Shiva in Kailash.
-Tension between Shiva and Daksha further arises when Daksha starts to dislike Shiva because of Shiva's odd appearance and behaviour.
+Despite Daksha's unwillingness, the wedding was held in due to Brahma.
+Sati moved with Shiva in Kailasha.
+Tension between Shiva and Daksha further arises when Daksha starts to hate Shiva because of Shiva's odd appearance and behaviour.

 According to the Bhagavata Purana, Daksha arranged Sati's svayamvara (self-choice ceremony), where all except Shiva were invited.
 When Sati did not find Shiva, she threw a garland in the air to choose her husband.
 Shiva manifested there and it fell on him, thus they were married.
 In the 18th century Svathani Katha, when Shiva asked Sati's hand in marriage, Daksha refused, claiming him unsuitable.
 Vishnu aided Shiva by disguising him as a sannyasi and had him marry her.
 (Note: Further details: Vishnu advised Shiva to disguise as a sanyasi and ask for alms from Daksha.
 When Daksha promised to give anything, Shiva asked for Sati.
 During the marriage, Vishnu used his maya (illusion) to deceive Sati's parents.)
 While many versions of the tale mention Daksha's objections to the marriage, the Shiva Purana does not mention any harsh opposition, though he starts to develop a deep hatred after the wedding.